 Charleston Lake Provincial Park near Lansdowne achieves the perfect recipe for Canadian natural eye-candy: rock outcroppings, trees and blue water.
 There are two beaches here – one for campers and the other one is only designated as the day-use beach.
 Buoyed off and sandy with a playground just up the road.

-The Rideau Heritage Route, by nature, is all about water so it makes sense that some beaches with unique character are found along this UNESCO World Heritage Site.
+The Rideau Canal, by nature, is all about water so it makes sense that some beaches with unique character are found along this UNESCO World Heritage Site.
 Rideau Ferry Yacht Club Conservation Area on Lower Rideau Lake, claims to have the best beach on the Rideau.
 It features a sandy beach, picnic area and boat launch and other amenities like washrooms, a change house, a picnic shelter.
 Maintained by the Rideau Valley Conservation Authority this public beach, boat launch, and picnic area is a popular summer hang out.
 Kendrick’s Park near Lyndhurst on Lower Beverley Lake also boasts a superb spot for a family day in the sun as part of the Rideau system for a family day in the sun with lots of amenities, as does Westport’s Lions Club Beach on Sand Lake.

 Picture a bright, sandy, secluded beach, perfect for recharging and enjoying nature.
 That’s what you’ll find at Big Sandy Bay Conservation Area.
 Park the car in Kingston and take the ferry by foot over to Wolfe Island where a shuttle bus will await you to take you to this gorgeous beach.
 Leave your stress behind and enjoy this jewel which has several kilometres of unspoiled beach great for swimming.
 The beach is accessible after a short hike and fees apply.